 - A logbook is utilized to record the number of animals buried, dates, weights, temperature readings and inventories.

-The “art side” of this process is the management of your pile.
-Some basic things to remember are that when you start a pile, the ideal moisture should be between 50-60%.
-If you start your compost pile in the winter, a fresh pile, it may not actually start composting until the weather warms.
-A frozen carcass will not start decaying until thawed, thus carcasses placed in a warm medium such as corn silage taken from a silage pile, will start degrading faster.
+Compost piles require management.
+Some basic things to remember are that the ideal moisture should be maintained between 50-60%.
+If a compost pile is started in the winter, it may not actually start composting until the weather warms.
+A frozen carcass will not start decomposing until thawed.
+Thus, carcasses placed in a warm medium such as silage taken from a silage pile, will start degrading faster.
 In addition, finished compost can be used to help start a new compost pile.
-It helps get to the desired temperature faster along with getting the desired bacteria established faster.
-Compost should have an internal temperature of 130 to 140 degrees Fahrenheit for at least 2-3 days.
+This can help with achieving desired temperatures sooner along with establishing desired bacteria.
+Compost should have an internal temperature of 130-140 degrees Fahrenheit for at least 2-3 days.
 Mortalities should be added in layers and surrounded completely on all sides by at least one foot of carbon medium.
-You should prevent rodent problems from the start.
-You must commit to continued monitoring of the pile.
-And lastly, if there is putrid odor present in your compost pile, something is wrong with the composting system!
+Rodent control may need to be addressed from the start of creating a compost pile.
+Continued monitoring of the pile is necessary to achieve adequate results.
+And lastly, if there is a putrid odor coming from the compost pile, something is wrong and corrections need to be made.

-Additional composting resources can be found in this Carcass Disposal / Composting Handout courtesy of the Center for Food Security and Public Health at Iowa State University.
+Additional composting resources can be found in the Center for Food Security & Public Health's Carcass Disposal/Composting Handout.

-It can be difficult to either bury or compost dead animals in cold weather, thus incineration is an alternative option.
-The SD Animal Industry Board recommends the following guidelines be followed if utilizing this option.
+It can be difficult to either bury or compost dead animals in cold weather, thus an alternative option is incineration.
+The South Dakota Animal Industry Board recommends the following guidelines if utilizing this option:

-- Notify local fire departments prior to initiating.
+- Notify the local fire departments prior to initiating.

 - The site should be a minimum of 1,000 feet from an occupied dwelling, propane tank, fuel tank or other containers storing flammable substances.